morinted/plover_theory/sounds/fingerspelling.md

 ## Practice

 To practice fingerspelling, you can write out any sentence or word you want.
 However, some sentences are better than others.
-Common exercises include:
+Common exercises include the alphabet as well as pangrams.
+It's also useful to practice forcing your cases, as often acronyms will be fingerspelled rather than stroked out.
+You can also try writing out chords using fingerspelling, which is what I do when writing exercise material.

 1. The quick brown fox jumps over the lazy dog.
 2. ABCDEFGHIJKLMNOPQRSTUVWXYZ
 3. Abcdefghijklmnopqrstuvwxyz
+4. Zyxwvutsrqponmlkjihgfedcba
+5. Grumpy wizards make toxic brew for the evil queen and jack.
+6. DO or DO NOT there is no TRY!
+7. DJs flock by when MTV ax quiz prog.
+8. STKPWHRAOEUFRPBLGTSDZ
+9. TH S KAOL TP-PL